mtrevisan/Boxon/README.md

 Care should be taken in writing [SpEL expressions](https://docs.spring.io/spring-framework/reference/core/expressions.html) for the fields `condition`, and `size`.

 The root object is the outermost object.

-In order to evaluate a variable of a parent object the complete path should be used, as in `object1.variable1`.
-In order to evaluate a variable of a children object, that is the object currently scanned, the relative path should be used introduced by the special keyword `#self`, as in `#self.variable2`).
+In order to evaluate a variable of a parent object the complete path should be used, from the root to the desired property, as in `object1.variable1`.

+In order to evaluate a variable of a children object, that is the object currently scanned, the relative path should be used introduced by the special keyword `#self`, as in `#self.variable2`.<br />
+Note that the `#` prefix is intended to refer to the context (whether it is an object or a method), and the current object is stored in the context under the name `self`.

 See also [Spring Expression Language (SpEL) Primer](https://dhruba.wordpress.com/2009/12/30/spring-expression-language-spel-primer/).